 Entrepreneurs: Will Smelko and Ronald Chang

 Ora Organics is a plant-based, superior alternative, formulated specifically with ingredients that have been proven to fulfill your body’s protein needs.
-Added superfoods provide a boost of nutrients, and digestive enzymes follow up to ensure everything is broken down and properly absorbed.
+The digestive enzymes that ensure everything is broken down and properly absorbed and a boost of nutrients are provided from the superfoods.

 Their products are free of any animal protein sources, any common allergens like gluten, whey or dairy, and never any artificial ingredients, fillers, additives, or nasty gums in our protein powder.